Regularity of intrinsically convex $W^{2,2}$ surfaces and a derivation of a homogenized bending theory of convex shells: Introduction

 \section{Introduction}

-For a local $C^2$ isometric immersion $u$ of a two-dimensional Riemannian manifold with positive Gauss curvature into $\R^3$, there is a link between the regularity of the metric and the regularity of $u$; in particular, if the metric is smooth then so is $u$.
-Without a priori assumptions on the regularity of $u$ this link is broken; as shown by classical results of Nash and Kuiper even $C^1$ regularity is not enough. \\ In the present paper, we show that square integrability of the second fundamental form of $u$ is sufficient for the link to persist.
-In particular, if the metric is smooth, then $u$ is smooth in the interior, provided that initially it belongs to the Sobolev space $H^2$. \\ We note in passing that replacing the assumption of positive Gauss curvature by zero Gauss curvature also breaks the regularity link.
-Indeed, local isometric immersions of class $H^2$ of the standard flat metric in $\R^2$ into $\R^3$ may fail to be $C^2$, see \cite{Hornung-arma1} and \cite{Hornung-arma2} for examples in this direction. \\ Our regularity results for metrics with positive Gauss curvature rely upon earlier work by {\v{S}}ver{\'a}k on the Monge-Amp\`ere equation.
-Due to the low regularity, the passage from the scalar problem to the vectorial problem addressed here is not trivial. \\ Relaxing $C^2$ regularity to regularity on the Sobolev scale is important for variational problems: the $H^2$ isometric immersions studied here arise naturally in thin film elasticity.
-In the present paper, we use this regularity result to derive homogenized bending models for convex shells from three dimensional nonlinear elasticity.
+For $C^2$ isometric immersions $u$ of a two-dimensional Riemannian manifold with positive Gauss curvature into $\R^3$, there is a link between the regularity of the metric and the regularity of $u$; in particular, if the metric is smooth then so is $u$.
+Without a priori assumptions on the regularity of $u$ this link is broken. \\ In the present paper, we show that square integrability of the second fundamental form of $u$ is sufficient for the link to persist.
+In particular, if the metric is smooth, then $u$ is smooth in the interior, provided that initially it belongs to the Sobolev space $W^{2,2}$. \\ Our regularity results for metrics with positive Gauss curvature rely upon earlier work by {\v{S}}ver{\'a}k on the Monge-Amp\`ere equation.
+Due to the low regularity, the passage from the scalar problem to the vectorial problem addressed here is not trivial. \\ Relaxing $C^2$ regularity to regularity on the Sobolev scale is important for variational problems: the $W^{2,2}$ isometric immersions studied here arise naturally in thin film elasticity.
+In the present paper, we use this regularity result to derive homogenized bending models for convex shells from three dimensional nonlinear elasticity. \\

-Much work has been done on shell theories in elasticity.
-An overview of the derivation of models for linear and nonlinear shells by the method of formal asymptotic expansions can be found in \cite{Ciarletshell00}.
-In the case of linearly elastic shells, the models thus obtained can also be justified by a rigorous convergence result, starting from three dimensional linearized elasticity.